Smart-Mapping/vt-legend/docs/configuration.md

 The items property lists all legend elements for the assosiated group.

+### overlay

+_Optional object._

+This object contains a _layers_ array.
+All layers in this array are added to the _layers_ array of the _items_ in this group.
+The configuration is identical to the _layers_ array in _items_.
+Overlay layers can be used to define layers to be displayed in each item of the group.

 ## Items

 A legend item has an image and a label.
 The image is created via a small map with [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js).
 The map content is defined by the layers property.